kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 ### Graduation Criteria

-The feature will be released directly in Beta state since there is no benefit in having an alpha release, since we are simply adding a new annotation so there is very little risk (unlike removing an existing annotation which other things may depend on, for example).
+The feature will be released directly in Beta state since there is no benefit in having an alpha release, since we are simply adding a new annotation so there is very little risk.

 #### Beta